 – A bit heavy for hand-held shootings

 This lens will be highly coveted by macro photographers due to its compact design that enables even DSLR sensor projections of life-sized images.
-The f/2.8 aperture and the optical stabilization system make it possible to capture great images even in low-light situations.
+The f/2.8 aperture and the optical stabilization system make it possible to capture fantastic images even in low-light situations.

 Conclusion